On $n$-ADC integral quadratic lattices over algebraic number fields: Introduction

-A classical theorem, due to \textbf{A}ubry, \textbf{D}avenport and \textbf{C}assels, states: if $ Q(x) $ is a positive definite classic $ n $-ary quadratic form such that for any $ x\in \mathbb{Q}^{n} $ there exists $ y\in \mathbb{Z}^{n} $ such that $ Q(x-y)<1 $, then $ Q(x) $ satisfies the property: for any $ c\in \mathbb{Z} $, if the equation $ Q(x)=c $ has a solution in $ \mathbb{Q} $, then it has a solution in $ \mathbb{Z} $.
+A classical theorem, due to \textbf{A}ubry, \textbf{D}avenport and \textbf{C}assels, states: if $ Q(x) $ is a positive definite classic $ n $-ary quadratic form such that for all $ x\in \mathbb{Q}^{n} $ there exists $ y\in \mathbb{Z}^{n} $ such that $ Q(x-y)<1 $, then $ Q(x) $ satisfies the property: for all $ c\in \mathbb{Z} $, if the equation $ Q(x)=c $ has a solution in $ \mathbb{Q} $, then it has a solution in $ \mathbb{Z} $.
 Based on this result, Clark \cite{clark_ADC-I-2012} introduced the concept of ADC quadratic forms, which satisfy the property ``solvable over rationals implies solvable over integers".
 In general, he defined ADC and Euclidean quadratic forms over normed ring, and investigated their relationship.
-In \cite{clark_ADC-II-2014}, Clark and Jagy further determined all ADC forms in non-dyadic local fields and obtained some partial results in 2-adic local fields.
-Additionally, they completely enumerated all $n$-ary ADC forms over $\mathbb{Z}$ for $1\leq n\leq 4$ and all Euclidean forms over $\mathbb{Z}$.
+In \cite{clark_ADC-II-2014}, Clark and Jagy further determined all ADC forms in non-dyadic local fields and obtained some partial results in $2$-adic local fields.
+Additionally, they completely enumerated all $n$-ary ADC integral forms for $1\leq n\leq 4$ and all Euclidean integral forms.